Orlando Cepeda: St. Louis Cardinals (1966–1968)

 In 1968, the Cardinals were considered the strongest team in the majors.
 They won the pennant for a second straight year, this time by a nine-game margin.
 The Detroit Tigers won the American League pennant by twelve games.
 Cepeda, who had a low average in the 1967 World Series, hit a home run that gave the Cardinals a two games to one lead.
 The Tigers, however, won three of the next four games to win their first World Series since 1945.
 This season was called the "Year of the Pitcher", because of the overwhelming dominance pitching had over offense.
-Cepeda had the worst statistical year of his career as a regular player, finishing with an average of .248 with 16 home runs and 73 RBI, scoring career lows in all three statistics.
+Cepeda had the worst statistical year of his career as a regular player, finishing with an average of .248 with 16 home runs and 73 RBIs, scoring career lows in all three statistics.
 He reported late to spring training in 1969, not showing up until one day before the Cardinals' first exhibition game.
-Just before the season started, the Cardinals traded him to the Atlanta Braves in exchange for Joe Torre.